How to Successfully Market for Real Estate Leads with TV Commercials

-Tony has a standard template for his commercials where most aspects stay the same.
+Tony has a standard template for his real estate commercials where most aspects stay the same.
 “The message changes, but our jingle’s the same, our phone number’s the same, [and] some of the graphics are the same.
 It’s really just the message per commercial [that] changes, and really, our message doesn’t change that much.”

-For the messaging of the commercial, it’s very similar to the messaging used for other, standard marketing methods.
+For the messaging of the commercial, it’s very similar to the messaging used for other, standard real estate investor marketing methods.
 “It’s pretty simple,” Tony said.
 “It’s ‘We pay cash, close quickly.’
 That’s really what we do in any of our marketing methods: we look at the pain points that they have and make sure we hit those.
 A lot of people don’t want to do work to their houses.
 A lot of people need cash quickly.
 A lot of people don’t like the hassle of having to hire a realtor and go through that whole process.
 We say, ‘No hassle,’ in our commercial as well.
 We just hit the pain points.”

 Now, if the prospect of speaking in front of a camera terrifies you, that doesn’t mean you can’t do TV commercials.
-It’s going to cost a little bit more to have someone else star in your commercial, but Tony said, “you can give them your ideas, they can put graphics in, they can put someone else’s audio in there and produce it for you… As long as you’re hiring the right person, you should have a pretty good product at the end.
+It’s going to cost a little bit more to have someone else star in your commercial, but Tony said, “you can give them your ideas, they can put graphics in, they can put someone else’s audio in there and produce it for you… As long as you’re hiring the right person, you should have a pretty good product at the end to use”.